Abraham Osinubi: Institutional leadership and administration

-University of Lagos Business School
+University of Lagos Business School (ULBS)

 From June 2018 to May 2022, Osinubi served as the founding Executive Director of the University of Lagos Business School (ULBS).
-Under his leadership, the school gained National Universities Commission approval in 2019.
-ULBS also achieved notable milestones during this period, including induction into the London-based Business Graduates Association in 2020 and recognition by the Association of African Business Schools in 2021.
-Several postgraduate professional programs were launched during his tenure, such as the Executive MBA, Doctor of Business Administration, Executive Master of Public Health, and Executive Master of Non-Interest Finance.
+Under his administration, the school secured operational approval from the National Universities Commission (NUC) in 2019, gained induction into the London-based Business Graduates Association (BGA) in 2020, and received recognition from the Association of African Business Schools (AABS) in 2021.
+He conceptualized and launched postgraduate professional portfolios, including the Executive MBA (EMBA), Doctor of Business Administration (DBA), Executive Master of Public Health (EMPH), and Executive Master of Non-Interest Finance (EMNIF).